|Call us: +1.888.477.4258|

 It all depends on what you are after

-The PPLI is a flexible approach to a myriad of issues, but if you want to utilize it, you need to make sure you have the right team in play.
-You're going to want to hire people who are familiar with this admittedly exotic product.
-A product that actually has been around for 40 years.
+The PPLI is a flexible approach to a myriad of issues, but if you want to utilize it, you need to make sure that you have the right team in play.
+You're going to want to hire people who are familiar with a product that most people don't know exists, but has been around for 40 years.
 If you would like to discuss this option further, contact us at 888-727-8796 or email firstname.lastname@example.org.